azmodude/docker-volume-backup/README.md

 ## Wrapper scripts

-`bin/backup.sh` and `bin/restore.sh` are little wrapper scripts that simply invocation and also check for existing/in-use volumes and act accordingly.
+`bin/backup.sh` and `bin/restore.sh` are little wrapper scripts that simplify invocation and also check for existing/in-use volumes and act accordingly.